sem CLI Reference#

 is used without any other command line parameters,

-it returns the list of Semaphore 2.0 organizations the active user has previously
+it returns a list of Semaphore 2.0 organizations the active user has previously

 connected to with the sem